sisby-folk/switchy/README.md

 #### Data-Driven CCA Modules

-If your mod uses the [Cardinal Components API](https://github.com/OnyxStudios/Cardinal-Components-API) to store its player/entity data, you can instead register a module using an instance of `CardinalSerializerModule`.
+If your mod uses the [Cardinal Components API](https://github.com/OnyxStudios/Cardinal-Components-API) to store its player/entity data, you can instead register a module using `CardinalSerializerModule.from()`, or `register()` if your component doesn't need extra sync logic besides `writeToNbt/readFromNbt` (or just use data).

-If your component performs all of its necessary sync logic within writeToNbt/readFromNbt (or has none) - you can instead use the static `register` method or even define the module in data.

 Any data matching `data/*/switchy_cardinal/*.json` will be loaded [like so](https://github.com/sisby-folk/switchy/blob/1.19/compat/src/main/resources/data/switchy/switchy_cardinal/lanyard.json):